 And thanks to the Facebook Audience Insight and Facebook Livestream feature, it has made it easy for every marketer to advertise on the platform.

 - focus on the specific audience

 - give all-important insights about your target audience, including demographics, behavior, interests, lifestyle, hobbies, purchase history, and many more.

 Facebook is a platform for socializing, and the user’s profile explains a lot about the user; this is what Audience Insights relies on.
-By looking at the groups the users join, what they share on the news feed, and what post they liked, helps create a persona.
+By looking at the Facebook groups the users join, what they share on the news feed, and what posts they liked, helps create a persona.

-As you already know, there are an infinite number of ways through which you can determine an audience on Facebook.
+As you already know, there are an infinite number of ways through which you can determine an audience on social media platform Facebook.
 “Specific” does not clearly refer to the custom audience but rather a well-defined set of Facebook users.

-The targeting options you can use to define your target audiences using the Ads Manager are:
+The social media targeting options you can use to define your target audiences using the Ads Manager are: